 The next stop-gap is truly common sense.
 If a company asks you for money to help you find a job, if they ask for your Social Security number before making an offer of employment (this includes companies that run a credit check before making a final offer) or you just get a funny feeling that something’s not quite right: Assume the worst, but hope for the best and do your due diligence.

 Keep an Eye on Your Identity

 If you haven’t been terribly diligent about checking your credit throughout your job search, it’s actually a great time to get into the habit.
 At the very least, make time to pull your free annual credit reports from the three major credit reporting agencies to look for signs of fraud, like loans or credit cards you didn’t apply for.
-Monitoring your credit score regularly (Credit.com shows you two free credit scores, updated monthly) can also tip you off to a big problem if you see a large, unexpected change in your scores.
+Monitoring your credit score regularly (Credit.com shows you two free credit scores, updated every 14 days) can also tip you off to a big problem if you see a large, unexpected change in your scores.
 Being unemployed can take a huge toll on your finances; all the more reason to stop the bad guys before they make your life an even bigger hell.

 More on Identity Theft:

 - How Can You Tell If Your Identity Has Been Stolen?